-By Laura Gaskill, Houzz
+By Laura Gaskill

 Clear the clutter from your TV zone, drape a cozy throw over the couch, and fill your queue with shows and films you’ve been meaning to watch.
-Pop a bowl of popcorn or make a couch-friendly dinner (chili is a good bet), cuddle up, and enjoy the show.
+Pop a bowl of popcorn or make a couch-friendly dinner (chili is a good choice), cuddle up, and enjoy the show.
 Want to up your movie-watching game?
-Start a film club in which friends can gather to watch and discuss compelling cinema, from classics to current documentaries.
+Start a film club in which friends can gather to watch and discuss compelling cinema, from classics to documentaries.

 With school back in session and schedules filling up, surfaces have a way of getting buried in paper.
 Set a timer (start with 20 minutes) and sort through the paper piles until you can see your desk again.
-When you’re done, place something beautiful in the space (a potted plant or vase of flowers) as a reminder to keep it clean.
+When you’re done, place something beautiful in the space — a potted plant or vase of flowers — as a reminder to keep it clean.